 In selected cases, the decompression may be followed by surgical stabilization and bone grafting for spinal fusion.

 After the desired surgery, the e muscle and skin incisions are closed in layers.

 The following video shows a lumbar laminectomy demo.

 Stitches are removed after 10-14 days.
 Depending upon the type and levels of surgery, the patient may be allowed to walk in immediate postoperative period or has to wait for few days.

 The patient needs to avoid activities that strain the back.
-These could be lifting heavy weight or household activities that require repeated or constant bending of spine.
+These could be lifting a heavy weight or household activities that require repeated or constant bending of the spine.

 Complications of Laminectomy

 Following complications have been associated with this procedure

 - Hardware Fracture